kohkimakimoto/essh/README.md

 cache01.localhost    cache01 server              cache,backend
 ```

 You can see the all hosts.
-Next, try to run it with `--filter` option.
+Next, try to run it with `--tag` option.

 ```
-$ essh --hosts --filter=web
+$ essh --hosts --tag=web
 NAME               DESCRIPTION                 TAGS
 web01.localhost    web01 development server    web
 web02.localhost    web02 development server    web
 ```

-You will get filtered hosts by `web` tag. `--filter` can be specified multiple times.
+You will get filtered hosts by `web` tag. `--tag` can be specified multiple times.
 Each filters are used in OR condition.

 ```
-$ essh --hosts --filter=web --filter=db
+$ essh --hosts --tagr=web --tag=db
 NAME               DESCRIPTION                 TAGS
 web01.localhost    web01 development server    web
 web02.localhost    web02 development server    web